comp1100/comp1100.github.io/_sources/workshops/Week_9_sketching_your_MVP.md

 In the rest of the studio, take this time to work on your project, even if you are ready to submit iteration 2.

-One important part to note forget it the competitor analysis.
+One important part to note forget is the competitor analysis.

 If you have no idea what a competitor analysis is, read [the section on competitor analyses](sec:value_proposition_canvas:competitor_analyses) in the [chapter on value propositions](sec:value_proposition_canvas).